 Through economic development efforts, the city is working to revitalize local industry as well as attract and retain top talent.
 That's why Lehigh supports the business owners and entrepreneurial endeavors that bring commercial vitality to the region.

-The GoldPLUS program allows students, faculty and staff members to use their Lehigh identification card as a debit card to make purchases at almost 100 off-campus merchants—supporting local businesses and adding to the vibrancy of our community.
+The GoldPLUS program allows students, faculty and staff members to use their Lehigh identification card as a debit card to make purchases at off-campus merchants—supporting local businesses and adding to the vibrancy of our community.
 Today, more than 5,000 students, faculty and staff members are active GoldPLUS account holders and have generated more than $800,000 in GoldPLUS revenue for local businesses.

 Located at the intersection of Morton and New Streets in South Side Bethlehem, Farrington Square is a great place for students and city residents to gather for live outdoor music, shopping and a bite to eat.
-The businesses in Farrington Square are part of the Downtown Bethlehem Association and the Greater Lehigh Valley Chamber of Commerce.
+The businesses in Farrington Square are part of the Greater Lehigh Valley Chamber of Commerce.
 Farrington Square, Lehigh's gateway to the South Side, houses the Barnes and Noble Lehigh University Bookstore, The Cup, Johnny's Bagels and Deli, The Mail Center and the Bethlehem Farmers' Market.